SesameSesame

 SANDBOX_PROVIDERlocalSet to local (or omit - it's the default)

-TASK_DIR_BASE/tmp/sesameBase directory for task workspaces
+SESSION_DIR_BASE/tmp/sesameBase directory for session workspaces

 Troubleshooting